samliu21/marathon-pace-recommender/README.md

 For more information, look at the `data_cleaning` folder.

 ## Model
-The model is a simple neural network that is mostly dense layers, proceeded by a normalization layer and followed by an output layer.
+The model is a simple neural network made of dense layers.

 ```
 _________________________________________________________________
  Layer (type)                Output Shape              Param #
 =================================================================
- normalization (Normalizatio  (None, 1)                3
- n)

  dense (Dense)               (None, 1)                 2

  dense_1 (Dense)             (None, 16)                32